-Wednesday 26 August 2015
+Wednesday, 26 August 2015

 On Bias and Bad Humour.

 I was reading an account of the life of Mary Queen of Scots tonight, and being reminded yet again that I no longer trust historical accounts.
 This one was awful – biased as hell in her favour.
 The sun shone out of every orifice, especially those which saw the light of day more than is common in a Christian country (or so I gather from other historical accounts I’ve read.)
 The only bit I found easy to believe was the account of her head slipping from the hand of the executioner, while he stood there holding the wig he hadn’t known she was wearing.
 I expect he was embarrassed, and no doubt the many English peasants among the ‘hundreds of onlookers’ were doubled up and shouting ‘Encore!
 Encore!’
-(Being English peasants they wouldn’t have known what ‘encore’ actually means, you understand, but that isn’t the point.
+(Being English peasants they wouldn’t have known what ‘encore’ actually meant, of course, but that isn’t the point.
 Or maybe it is.)

 And so it led me to ponder how different my life would have turned out had I been blessed with a different stepfather, and had we done a different history syllabus at school.
 Having always been interested in history, I think it quite likely that I would have sallied off to university and become a historian.